 Whether you are travelling in Australia or overseas, you should make an emergency care plan that has all the important information about the person you care for and their need for care, and take a copy with you.

 Plan how you will travel – whether by air, sea, rail or road.
-When you book your travel, talk with the transport provider about special needs, for example taking a wheelchair on board an aeroplane or ordering special meals.
+When you book your travel, talk with the transport provider about the needs of the person you care for, for example taking a wheelchair on board an aeroplane or ordering meals.

 Planning overseas travel

 If you’re travelling overseas, you may need to:

 - buy travel insurance – the Australian Government doesn’t pay for medical treatment overseas or transport anyone back to Australia for treatment, so insurance is important in case you or the person you care for need health care while you are overseas

 - tell Services Australia (if you get a Carer Payment and if you will be away for more than 6 weeks)

 - tell the Department of Veterans’ Affairs (if the person you care for gets a payment from the department and if you will be away for more than 6 weeks)

 You may need to make special plans if you are going to take medicines when you travel overseas.
 You should: